Organization: Petroleum Authority of Uganda (PAU)

 - Monitoring micro-projects in the region, on a periodic basis, to ensure compliance with operational procedures and assess progress.

 - Perform any other duties as may be assigned from time to time.

 Qualifications, Skills and Experience:

-- Proven high level of integrity.
+- Innovative and with a proven high level of integrity.

 - Ability to work independently and in a team.

-- Proven track record of outstanding performance
+- Proven track record of outstanding performance.

 How to Apply:

 All suitably qualified and interested candidates are encouraged to apply online by clicking on the link below.